oracle/graalpython/docs/user/README.md

 The Java code and the _pom.xml_ file are heavily documented and the generated code describes available features.
 (If you do not wish to use Maven, the archetype Java code also provides guidance to create a custom embedding.)

+### Creating Cross-platform JARs with Native Python Packages

+The generated project uses the GraalPy Maven plugin, which makes it easy to add Python dependencies.
+However, Python packages may have native components that are specific to the build system.
+In order to distribute the resulting application for other systems, follow these steps:

+1. Build the project on each deployment platform.
+   Rename JAR files so they each have a platform-specific name and move them to a temporary directory on the same machine.

+2. Unzip each of the JAR files (substituting the correct names for the JAR files).
+   A special file, _vfs/fileslist.txt_ needs to be concatenated from each JAR file.
+   Finally, create a new _combined.jar_ from the combination of all files and with the concatenated _fileslist.txt_.

+    ```bash
+    unzip linux.jar -d combined
+    mv combined/vfs/fileslist.txt fileslist-linux.txt
+    unzip windows.jar -d combined
+    mv combined/vfs/fileslist.txt fileslist-windows.txt
+    cat fileslist-linux.txt fileslist-windows.txt > combined/vfs/fileslist.txt
+    cd combined
+    zip -r ../combined.jar *
+    ```

 ## Gradle

-1. Create a Java application with Gradle using the provided command and follow the prompts (select a build script language, select a test framework, etc.):
+1. Create a Java application with Gradle using the command below and follow the prompts (select a build script language, select a test framework, and so on):
     ```bash
     gradle init --type java-application \
                 --project-name interop  \